spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/finance/data-science/index.html.md

 The Senior Data Scientist has all of the responsibilities of an Intermediate Data Scientist, plus:

-*  Improve predictive models with data from multiple models
+*  Improve predictive models with data from multiple sources
 *  Automate feedback loops for algorithms/models in production
 *  Create repeatable processes and scalable data products
 *  Influence functional teams and develop best practices across the organization